SumiTomohiko/fsyscall2/doc/index.rst

 ========

 fsyscall is a system to transfer system call requests for file I/O from applications on FreeBSD to another process through file descriptors.
-Application do not need to be modified at all.

 In the most expected usage, a socket is used for the file descriptors.

 .. image:: overview.png

+Application requesting system calls do not need to be modified at all.

 Expected merits of fsyscall are: